-A flow chart is available 'Action plan for the management of scabies in health or social care settings' to download at www.infectionpreventioncontrol.co.uk.
+A flow chart 'Action plan for the management of scabies in health or social care settings' is available to download at www.infectionpreventioncontrol.co.uk/resources/action-plan-for-the-management-of-scabies-in-health-and-social-care/.

 Cases and contacts should have two treatments at the same time, one week apart.
+Cases may need to have an additional treatment dose at the same time their contacts are treated.